-Intended outcome Success criteria Attainment and progress for disadvantaged pupils across the curriculum is in line or above their target grade and at KS3, with a particular focus on EBacc subjects.
+Intended outcome Success criteria Attainment and progress for disadvantaged pupils across the curriculum is in line or above their target grade and at KS3, with a particular focus on PE, Performing Arts, Music and Literacy.
 At the end of each year cycle whole school pupil data shows sustained progress of good / exceptional for this group of learners and attainment in line with their target grade.
+Formative and Summative assessments will be used to monitor any deviation.
 Ensure that no pupil leaves Avanti House Secondary without a place for future next steps i.e., they must be in Higher education, apprenticeship, employment or training.
 And to ensure that no PP or DA pupils have a reduced curriculum, and the planned curriculum builds towards addressing any gaps in pupils' knowledge and skills.
 Post 16 and 18 monitoring and tracking with metrics being discussed after each data point and half term.
-To ensure that over 95% are on the correct course.
+To ensure that over 95% are on the correct course by October half term.
 Monitor those that could possibly swap subjects.
 Attendance and participation to workshops (100%).
 Quality assure teaching across each subject rigorously through learning walks, observations and departmental focus and to consolidate Quality First Teaching (QFT).
-Measured against Teaching Standards.
-Positive incline towards outstanding teaching over time.
+Measured against Teaching Standards through Quality Assurance.
+Data will reflect a positive incline towards outstanding teaching over time.

 Pupil premium attendance will be in line with non-pupil premium students.
-Increased and sustained attendance for pupil premium students will be monitored and any absences will be followed up by

-Pastoral Leads and the attendance team in order to maintain attendance and reduce any persistence absence that may arise.
+Increased and sustained attendance for pupil premium students will be monitored and any absences will be followed up by Pastoral Leads and the attendance team in order to maintain attendance and reduce any persistence absence that may arise.
 Improve wellbeing, self-esteem and enrichment opportunities for all disadvantaged students.
 Increased and sustained levels of wellbeing will be: Tracked and monitored by Progress Leads.
-Qualitative data from student voice, student and parent surveys and tutor/ Heads of Year observations will also be analysed.
-An increase in participation in enrichment activities, particularly among disadvantaged students will continue to be endorsed.
+Qualitative data from student voice, student and parent surveys and form tutor/ Heads of Year observations will also be analysed.
+An increase in participation in enrichment activities, particularly among disadvantaged students will continue to be endorsed through the offering of music lessons, dance, DofE, Cadets and school trips.
 The current curriculum meets the needs of PP and DA's pupils.
 All SOW is specifically planned with additional provisions made for PP pupils.
 All subjects to have curriculum link to the strategies used for PP students.